looker-open-source/sdk-codegen/docs/byosdk.md

 - [discoverability](/docs/rationale.md#discoverability), and
 - [correctness](/docs/rationale.md#correctness).

-Most examples in this document will use the Typescript SDK, which is typically our lead language SDK the other SDKs follow.
+Most examples in this document will use the TypeScript SDK, which is typically our lead language SDK the other SDKs follow.
 The other language SDK implementations found in this repository will have similarly named or designed classes.

 ## Run-time Library